GenesysCloudBlueprints/dialogflow-rapid-response-virtual-agent-blueprint/blueprint/index.md

 image: images/screenshot-1.png
 category: 4
 summary: |
   This Genesys Cloud Developer Blueprint explains how to build a rapid response voice and chat bot in Genesys Cloud using Google Dialogflow.
 The voice and chat bot can conduct screenings and answer frequently asked questions about COVID-19.
-The blueprint demonstrates the use of the COVID-19 virtual agent template, which enables government agencies and healthcare organizations to provide up-to-date information to the public and helps businesses to provide critical company-specific information related to COVID-19 to their customers.
+The blueprint demonstrates the use of the COVID-19 virtual agent template, which enables government agencies and healthcare organizations to provide up-to-date information to the public and helps businesses provide critical company-specific information related to COVID-19 to their customers.
 ---

 This Genesys Cloud Developer Blueprint explains how to build a rapid response voice and chat bot in Genesys Cloud using Google Dialogflow.
 The voice and chat bot can conduct screenings and answer frequently asked questions about COVID-19.
-The blueprint demonstrates the use of the COVID-19 virtual agent template, which enables government agencies and healthcare organizations to provide up-to-date information to the public and helps businesses to provide critical company-specific information related to COVID-19 to their customers.
+The blueprint demonstrates the use of the COVID-19 virtual agent template, which enables government agencies and healthcare organizations to provide up-to-date information to the public and helps businesses provide critical company-specific information related to COVID-19 to their customers.

 * [Solution components](#solution-components "Goes to the Solution components section")
 * [Prerequisites](#prerequisites "Goes to the Prerequisites section")